Skip to content

 Climate Disclosure

 The third strategy which supports Australia’s climate ambitions lies in driving transparency and accountability among businesses.
-In this regard, Australia is looking to implement carbon disclosure regulations which are rigorous, internationally aligned and credible which mandate the measurement and reporting of carbon emissions.
+In this regard, Australia has implemented carbon disclosure regulations which are rigorous, internationally aligned and credible which mandate the measurement and reporting of carbon emissions.
 These regulations facilitate the transition to a low-carbon economy by encouraging businesses to reduce their GHG emissions, as well as by enabling investors and financial institutions to make more informed decisions on capital allocation.

-The Australian government is expected to pass the Treasury Laws Amendment (Financial Market Infrastructure and Other Measures) Bill 2024 by August of 2024 which will see mandatory and relatively stringent climate reporting compared to the voluntary reporting present today.
-Businesses can be expected to start reporting with financial years starting as early as 1 Jan 2025 in accordance with the framework as shown in the table below (see fig 1).
+Businesses (in Group I) are expected to start reporting with financial years starting as early as 1 Jan 2025 in accordance with the framework as shown in the table below (see fig 2).
 NGER reporters are already required to report greenhouse gas emissions, energy production and energy consumption and will fall under Group 1 or 2.

 By adopting robust emissions measurement practices, companies not only mitigate environmental impact but also bolster their reputation.
 Furthermore, compliance with evolving regulations not only minimises legal risks but also fosters trust among investors, customers and regulators.
 By embracing internationally-comparable disclosure frameworks, businesses can enhance credibility and competitiveness in the global marketplace.
 In doing so, they pave the way for a more sustainable future while simultaneously driving efficiency and cost-effectiveness within their operations.